Dotneteer/kliveide-docs/DEPLOYMENT.md

 # GitHub Pages Setup Instructions

-This repository is configured to automatically deploy to GitHub Pages when changes are merged to the main branch.
+This repository is configured to automatically deploy to GitHub Pages when changes are merged to the master branch.

 ## Setup Steps